alongonen/notes/🏃‍♂️Projects/gene-perm/Settings/Contrastive Gene-Perm.md

 - $b$: block size
 - $x$: a block, i.e. a matrix of size $b \times d$
 - $y$: each $x$

+## Some

+how permutations are used in machine learning

+Permutations are used in machine learning in various ways:

+1. Feature Engineering: Permutations can be used to generate new features or transform existing ones to improve the predictive power of a model.
+For example, feature permutation importance is a technique that computes the importance of each feature in a model by permuting its values and measuring the decrease in performance.

+2. Ensemble Methods: Permutations can be used to create ensembles of models that have different permutations of the training data or features.
+This helps to reduce overfitting and improve generalization.

+3. Hyperparameter Tuning: Permutations can be used to search for optimal hyperparameters for a model.
+This involves creating multiple permutations of hyperparameters and evaluating their performance on a validation set.

+4. Data Augmentation: Permutations can be used to augment the training data by generating new instances through random permutations or shuffling.

+5. Reinforcement Learning: Permutations can be used as actions in reinforcement learning algorithms where the goal is to learn a policy that maximizes rewards over time.
+The agent selects actions based on permutations of the state space and learns from the resulting rewards.